Contargo/iris/README.md

 #### Database

 All database connection settings are configured in ```application-<envname>.properties```.
-Adapt the corresponding properties to match your MySQL/MariaDb database connection settings.
+Adapt the corresponding properties to match your MariaDb database connection settings.

 All needed database tables are created on application start using [Liquibase](http://www.liquibase.org/).